-Welfare work in preschool education involves ensuring the children's overall wellbeing.
+Welfare work in pre-primary education involves ensuring the children's overall wellbeing.

-- precautionary communal welfare work which includes supporting the wellbeing of the preschool community with the help of various methods
+- precautionary communal welfare work which includes supporting the wellbeing of the pre-primary community with the help of various methods

 - individual welfare work which includes the counseling bureau's health services, psychologist and curator services, and the services of a multidisciplinary team of experts

-Matters considering the overall wellbeing of the preschool community are handled by community welfare teams.
-The community welfare team consists of the directors of local day-care centers arranging preschool education, representative of preschool education teachers, psychologist, student advisor, public-health nurse, and representative of guardians.
-Guardians can ask directors of day-care centers about the possibility of participating in community welfare team activities.
+Matters considering the overall wellbeing of the pre-primary community are handled by community welfare teams.
+The community welfare team consists of the directors of local ECEC-centers arranging pre-primary education, representative of pre-primary education teachers, psychologist, student advisor, public-health nurse, and representative of guardians.
+Guardians can ask directors of ECEC-centers about the possibility of participating in community welfare team activities.

 A multidisciplinary team of experts can be summoned to handle an individual child's case when needed.
 The family can also use the services of a curator, a psychologist, and the counseling bureau.

 The aim of the welfare work is to create a healthy and safe learning environment.
 The mission is to promote the welfare of the whole community and strengthen its operational culture.
 A functional community has a safe and trusting environment.
 All members of the community have the possibility to influence the development and operations of the unit.
 A central goal of the welfare work is to create a solid base for learning through tight cooperation between pre-primary education and basic education.